caltechads/django-sphinx-hosting/doc/source/overview/authoring.rst

 > Normally, there are no heading levels assigned to certain characters as the structure is determined from the succession of headings.

 The "is determined by from the succession of headings" is quite important and unfortunate here.
-Sphinx is unfortunately quite forgiving where it might save a lot o heartache if it were to be a bit more draconian, and that easily causes subtle problems in global table of contents creation.
+Sphinx is overly forgiving where it might save a lot of heartache if it were to be a bit more draconian, and that can easily cause subtle problems in global table of contents creation.

 Here is the Python Style Guide convention: